The Intimate Truth about Hormones, Midlife, and Connection.

 3. Lifestyle Patterns: The Supporting Cast That Steals the Show

 Hormones are only part of the story.
-How we live magnifies their effects.

 4. Sexless Marriages: The Quiet Symptom

-5. Mental Health and Emotional Weight
+5. Mental Health & the Emotional Weight of Midlife

 Conclusion

-Reading the Graph as an Invitation
+Reading the Graph as Guidance - Not Doom

 References